A new open source monospace font has been created by software development powerhouse JetBrains.

 You can download JetBrains Mono from its dedicated website or by gapingly lovingly at the following button:

-.ttf you can be installed pretty much everywhere and anywhere (including Ubuntu; tenuous link unlocked).
+.ttf file.
+This font format works pretty everywhere and anywhere (including Ubuntu, so tenuous link unlocked).

-Do note that if you’re running the most recent version of the JetBrains IDE (many available via the Snapcraft store) then you should (in theory) already the new font.
+Do note that if you’re running the most recent version of the JetBrains IDE (many available via the Snapcraft store) then you may already have the new font — so check first.